 If you have items in your pantry you know you will never eat, now is the perfect time to share with your local food bank to help those in need.

-2 – Kid toys
+2 – Declutter toys

-Decluttering with kids can be painful.
+Decluttering toys with kids can be painful.
 I get it.
 However, the holidays are the perfect time to motivate your children to actually help you out!

 Kids get excited about the toys and new gifts they know are coming, and oftentimes, if you remind them of this, they will gladly help make room for the new.